How to Reduce Churn in Product Subscriptions

 Elevate Retention via the Unboxing Experience

 Retention doesn’t live entirely in dashboards and entry flows.
 It also lives on your subscriber’s kitchen counter.
 The moment someone opens their delivery is one of the highest-leverage psychological touchpoints you have for reinforcing perceived value.
+A flat, forgettable box quietly chips away at the reasons they signed up.

 • Rotating insert themes to break predictable delivery fatigue